soylentOrange/Forced-BMX280/README.md

 ---

 ## Abstract
 Small and efficient library for reading ambient temperature and barometric pressure from Bosch Sensortec [Pressure sensor BMP280](https://www.bosch-sensortec.com/products/environmental-sensors/pressure-sensors/bmp280/) and relative humidity from [Humidity sensor BME280](https://www.bosch-sensortec.com/products/environmental-sensors/humidity-sensors-bme280/) with a unified interface.
 It was intended to be used with the [ATtiny85](https://www.microchip.com/en-us/product/ATtiny85) on the [DigiSpark](https://www.azdelivery.de/en/products/digispark-board) running the [ATTinyCore](https://github.com/SpenceKonde/ATTinyCore) Bootloader.
+The sensors are set to _forced mode_ without _oversampling_ and _filters_ giving you measurements on request only to minimize current consumption.
 To reduce size of your compiled binary, different classes are available supporting only the functionality needed in your project.

 ---